beejjorgensen/bgc/src/bgc_part_1900_ptrptr.md

 THREE!
 Three safe conversions!

+4. Converting to and from a pointer to a `struct` and a pointer to its first member, and vice-versa.

+FOUR!
+Four safe conversions!

 If you cast to a pointer of another type and then access the object it points to, the behavior is undefined due to something called _strict aliasing_.